A Message to our Customers about Coronavirus:

 Welcome to Unison Tax Services, Inc.

 Welcome to Unison Tax Service!
 We are conveniently located on Route 9W in West Coxsackie, NY, just south of the traffic light, across from the car wash.
-We are in the red and brick building (first left after the Family Dollar Plaza).
+We moved this year, but just next door.
+We are in the left side of the red and brick building (first left after the Family Dollar Plaza).
 Just walk up the ramp out front, our sign is hung directly to the right of our front door.
 For directions, please visit our “Find Us” page, or click here to pop in your location and get turn-by-turn directions.

 Identity Verification: Because of the Identity Theft issues that states and the IRS have run into over the last few years, IRS is asking we get more information to help to prove your identities. ** This information includes your Drivers License information or state issued identification card, passport or some form of government issued id.